TNOCS/rvo2/README.md

 ### Some remarks about the process

 The first time I've tried the above, it didn't work, and I had to manually make several changes to the VS2015 solution to get it working.
 See below.
-When it finally worked, I started looking for options to create a better SWIG file (`libRVO.i`), and a better `binding.gyp` file.
+When it finally worked, I started looking for options to create a better SWIG file (`rvo2.i`), and a better `binding.gyp` file.

 When building the solution with `node-gyp`, I received the following error:
-`LINK : warning LNK4098: defaultlib 'LIBCMT' conflicts with use of other libs; use /NODEFAULTLIB:library [C:\dev\web\test_rvo2\build\libRVO.vcxproj]`.
+`LINK : warning LNK4098: defaultlib 'LIBCMT' conflicts with use of other libs; use /NODEFAULTLIB:library [C:\dev\web\test_rvo2\build\rvo2.vcxproj]`.
 Unfortunatelty, `binding.gyp` is poorly documented, but after some trial-and-error, I added `'ldflags': [ '/NODEFAULTLIB:libcmt.lib ' ]` to the file.
 In addition, I've added all the source `*.cpp` files too to the `sources` property.

 About the SWIG file, there was also a lot of trial-and-error involved: specifically, I needed to include the `std_vector.i` file since the C++ code uses `std::vector`, and I needed to create a mapping from `vector<RVO::Vector2>` to a new name, in this case `vectorvector`.